 In theory, it is illegal to play online poker in Arkansas or even participate in social games with your friends.
 These laws are not regularly enforced and authorities seem keener on cracking down on those who operate underground poker games rather than the individual players.

 Many people play online poker from Arkansas at offshore sites despite the potential $25 fine.
 The state isn’t interested in raiding people who play games in private at home.
 The biggest issue for players is simply finding a place to play.
 Because there is no licensing body for online poker, players who choose to play online must play at unregulated sites hosted overseas.

 Gambling in Arkansas

 Traditional gambling is mostly outlawed in Arkansas.
-The state has no land-based or online casinos.
-Each of the state’s racetracks is allowed to host “electronic games of skill” that resemble blackjack and poker except the players manipulate their bets with virtual chips on tablets placed in front of them on the table.
+The state has two land-based casinos attached to racetracks and zero online casinos.
+These casinos are not traditional casinos, but are instead restricted “electronic games of skill” that resemble blackjack and poker except the players manipulate their bets with virtual chips on tablets placed in front of them on the table.